Direct Answer

 Derived The growth rate is not set in the OBBBA.
 It depends on market performance.
 Historical long-term U.S. index fund returns have averaged approximately 7–10% annually before inflation.
 The 7% default in this calculator is a moderate planning assumption, not a guarantee.
 Actual returns will vary significantly year to year.

-If your child was born after December 31, 2024, open a Trump Account to capture the $1,000 federal seed.
-Contributions must come from after-tax dollars, and the annual limit across all contributors is $5,000.
+If your child is a U.S. citizen with a Social Security number born between January 1, 2025 and December 31, 2028, the $1,000 federal seed applies; accounts and contributions became available July 4, 2026.
+Contributions must come from after-tax dollars, and the annual limit across all contributors is $5,000 (indexed after 2027).
 Use the projection above to model different contribution amounts and time horizons.

-For children born before 2025, the federal seed does not apply and eligibility rules are still pending IRS guidance.
+For children born before 2025, the federal seed does not apply, but an account can still be opened under the general rules.
 Run the calculator with zero seed to model a voluntary contribution scenario.

 Trump Account contributions are after-tax and do not reduce your current-year return.
 To lower your tax bill now, use the OBBBA deduction calculators: SALT Deduction, No Tax on Tips, No Tax on Overtime, and Auto Loan Interest.

 Parents of newborns should also run the Child Tax Credit Calculator.
-The OBBBA increased the Child Tax Credit from $2,000 to $2,200 per qualifying child for tax years 2025–2028.
+The OBBBA permanently increased the Child Tax Credit from $2,000 to $2,200 per qualifying child beginning in 2025, indexed for inflation (OBBBA §70104).

 For a complete reference across all six OBBBA provisions, see the OBBBA Tax Changes Guide.